fatimacoding/CNN-Python/README.md

 This project implements a model for predicting age and gender from facial images using Convolutional Neural Networks (CNNs).
 The model is trained on the UTKFace dataset, which contains a diverse set of images labeled with age and gender.
 Two CNN models are developed: CNN-1, which represents the baseline model, and CNN-2, which is trained after hyperparameter tuning to improve performance.

+### Project Contributors

+This project was developed collaboratively by:
+- @fatimacoding
+- @AseelIsCoding
+- @hdla22

 ## Table of Contents
 - [Requirements](#requirements)
 - [Installation](#installation)